-&lt;sup>1Seriously, just ignore the docker command lines.
+1Seriously, just ignore the docker command lines.
 I consider them useless.
 More of a red herring for rookies.

-- docker exec -it ¡containername; /bin/bash (this will get you in a shell in the docker container.
+- docker exec -it ¡containername¿ /bin/bash (this will get you in a shell in the docker container.
 From here you can do what you need to.
 Most are debian, and need apt-get install less nano or whatever program you are missing.
 Ping is missing from possibly all containers, so if you want to test via ping, you'll have to apt-get it). - docker-compose restart (this will restart all containers.
 However, I don't recommend it.
-Initting containers can get corrupted this way, and also its much easier to restart a single faulty container via...) - docker restart jcontainername; (this will restart one single container.) - docker cp ¡containername¿:/dir/to/file dest (you can copy files from local machine to docker, or vice versa with this.
+Initting containers can get corrupted this way, and also its much easier to restart a single faulty container via...) - docker restart icontainername; (this will restart one single container.) - docker cp ¡containername¿:/dir/to/file dest (you can copy files from local machine to docker, or vice versa with this.
 Extremely useful).

-Less often, you might want to know docker kill ¡containername¿ and docker rmi ¡containername¿.
+Less often, you might want to know docker kill ¡containername¿ and docker rmi -f ¡imagename¿.
 The first will stop a container, the second will remove an image.
 If you corrupt the install of a container, the second will save you.
-Alternatively, you can just install a container of the same type with a new name.
+The force switch (-f) is required.
+Alternatively, you can just install a container of the same type with a new container name.
+2